+Trading symbol(s)

-little of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.50 par value TRC New York Stock Exchange Indicate by check mark whether the registrant (1) has filed all repreceding 12 months (or for such shorter period that the registrar days.
-Yes \boxtimes No \square 3 or 15(d) of the Securities Exchange Act of 1934 during the nd (2) has been subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has submitted elec (§232.405 of this chapter) during the preceding 12 months (or fo required to be submitted pursuant to Rule 405 of Regulation S-T nt was required to submit such files).
-Yes \boxtimes No \square celerated filer, a smaller reporting company, or an emerging growth iny," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer \square Accelerated filer \square Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company \square If an emerging growth company, indicate by check mark if the refinancial accounting standards provided pursuant to Section 13(a egistrant has elected not to use the extal of the Exchange Act. \Box ended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exc hange Act).
-Yes □ No ⊠ The number of the Company's outstanding shares of Common St tock on April 30, 2023 was 26,710,43 2.
+Common Stock, \$0.50 par value TRC New York Stock Exchange indicate by check mark whether the registrant (1) has filed all reports required to be registrant was required to file such reports), and (2) has been subject to such filing to e filed by Section 13 or 15(d) of the Securities Excl requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ hange Act of 1934 during the preceding 12 months (or for such shorter period that the indicate by check mark whether the registrant has submitted electronically every In months (or for such shorter period that the registrant was required to submit such fi ant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 ndicate by check mark whether the registrant is a large accelerated filer, an acceler filer," "accelerated filer," "smaller reporting company," and "emerging growth com ng company, or an emerging growth company.
+See the definitions of "large accelerated Large accelerated filer $\Box$ Accelerated filer $\square$ Non-accelerated filer $oxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company $\square$ if an emerging growth company, indicate by check mark if the registrant has elected Section 13(a) of the Exchange Act. $\Box$ d not to use the extended transition period for comp olying with any new or revised financial accounting standards provided pursuant to indicate by check mark whether the registrant is a shell company (as defined in Rul le 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ The number of the Company's outstanding shares of Common Stock on July 31, 20 )23 was 26,726,464.